 Well, with Man of Steel on DVD, we're sharing our opinions about it in our KQ.commentary; then we salute one special musical Santa named George Heid, Sr.; and then, there's the full text of "Day of the Elves," the Prologue to the KringleQuest book that will in time serve as this website's companion piece; then you have the KQ 3.0 Blog; and then there's Richard's review of the first version of the Santa Claus: The Movie DVD.
 Then, in a more serious vein, Richard also presents another KQ.commentary, this one focusing on Dudley Moore's possible dark side!

-Congratulations to our nasty ol' B.Z. on his Screen Actors Guild Award for Outstanding Supporting Actor, Miniseries or TV Movie, for his role in Netflix's The Crown!
-Now John is back on NBC Primetime, in a new, Tuesday night sitcom, Trial & Error.
-Set in the fictitious Southern town of East Peck, John stars as Larry Henderson, an eccentric college professor recently arrested for the murder of his wife.
+Our nasty ol' B.Z., fresh off of winning the Screen Actors Guild Award for Outstanding Supporting Actor, Miniseries or TV Movie, for his role in Netflix's The Crown, briefly returned to NBC Primetime, co-starring in a new Tuesday night sitcom called Trial & Error.
+Set in the fictitious Southern town of East Peck, John portrays Larry Henderson, an eccentric college professor recently arrested for the murder of his wife.
 Nicholas D'Agosto stars with John, as Josh Segal, the New York City attorney assigned to Larry's case.
-In other Lithgow news, John's ninth children's book, Never Play Music Right Next to the Zoo, illustrated by Leeza Hernandez, is in bookstores from Simon & Schuster, and once you read it, you'll understand why you shouldn't!
+Now, John has returned to the big screen again, co-starring with Salma Hayek and Connie Britton in Roadside Attractions' dark romantic comedy, Beatriz @ Dinner, in limited release in selected cities.
+Turning to other Lithgow developments, John's ninth children's book, Never Play Music Right Next to the Zoo, illustrated by Leeza Hernandez, is in bookstores from Simon & Schuster, and once you read it, you'll understand why you shouldn't!
 Hear John in Disney/Pixar's The Good Dinosaur,, now on DVD Digital and Blu-ray, and also starring Neil Patrick Harris, Frances McDormand, Bill Hader, Judy Greer, Sam Elliott, and newcomer Lucas Neff!
 As we said, John plays Sir Winston Churchill on the 10-episode The Crown, being the story of the first years of the reign of Elizabeth II, portrayed by Claire Foy (who won the SAG Award for Best Actress in a Miniseries or TV Movie), with Matt Smith co-starring as young Prince Phillip.
 The show follows Elizabeth and Phillip from their wedding in 1947, right up to the present day.
 Executive produced by Peter Morgan (Frost/Nixon), and already guaranteed a six-season commitment, The Crown also stars, among others, Victoria Hamilton as the Queen Mother; Jared Harris as King George VI; Vanessa Kirby as Princess Margaret; and Eileen Atkins as Queen Mary.
 The Crown streams its new season soon on Netflix.
 Other ways to see and hear John include: Christopher Nolan's Interstellar, and in Ira Sachs' Love is Strange.
 All are now out on DVD.
 And check out John's more intellectual side as he narrates Einstein's Big Idea!
 Also available on DVD and Blu-ray from PBS Video, this 2-hour special edition of NOVA tells the story of how E=mc2 came into being.
 Check out the transcript!

 In video stores now: Lionsgate Home Entertainment brings you a new way to discover the world of Santa Claus: The Movie!
 The entire film, in all its widescreen glory, upgraded for a hi-definition generation, along with the making-of documentary; Jeannot Szwarc in conversation with Scott Michael Bosco; all four trailers; and profiles of both Jeannot and Dudley Moore!
 Plus, an exclusive to Blu-ray look at the filming of the Press Conference sequence, along with first-time looks at deleted scenes (the ones they didn't show you on previous DVD editions)!
 Vendequm viewers, this is one sleigh ride you NEED to be in on!
 Click here for our Brief Footnote to our Alexander Salkind: In Memoriam segment!
 Then, click here for a Christmas Eve Message from our Boss Elf, Richard Washington!